GarbageSlave/afas-connect/README.md

 ### What is AFAS Connect?
-An API that makes it easy to connect to Afas Profit REST services written in javascript.
+An API that makes it easy to connect to Afas Profit REST services written in TypeScript.

 ### Getting started / Installation